waleedhad/AudioMuse-AI-cuda_12.2/README.md

 **Important:** From v.0.3.1-beta **GIT LARGE FILE** is **not** used anymore.
 Model was moved as an attachment of the specific release:
 * https://github.com/NeptuneHub/AudioMuse-AI/releases/tag/v1.0.0-model

-If you want to clone this repository remember that **GIT LARGE FILE** is used for the essentia-tensorflow models (the .pb file) so you need first to install it on your local machine (supposing a debian based machine)
+If you want to clone this repository remember that **GIT LARGE FILE** is used for the MusicnNN Tensorflow models (the .pb file) so you need first to install it on your local machine (supposing a debian based machine)

 ```
 sudo apt-get install git-lfs